 Interviews are an imperfect way to recruit new staff members at the best of times.
 But while interviews are not perfect, they remain one of the best ways to assess candidates for just about any job.

-But interviews are only effective if you ask the right questions.
+But interviews are only effective if you ask the right questions – and then make the right assessment of your candidates.

 Ask the wrong questions and it’s likely you’ll end up with the wrong candidate in the role, which – according to some evidence – could cost your organisation up to $50,000 in lost productivity and rehiring costs.